koschke/SEE-Server/README.md

 #### 3. Start the Server

-You need to create a `.env` file with your configuration needed according to [this](#environment-variables).
+You need to create a `.env` file with your configuration needed according to section [Environment Variables](#environment-variables).
-In `.env-example` we provide you with an example configuration.
-Simply copy the content in you own file and adjust it to your needs.

-> [!IMPORTANT]
-> Remember to change the admin username and password as well as the JWT secret.

 This project uses [Traefik](https://traefik.io/traefik/) as a reverse proxy.
 By default, it exposes services on port 80.